A Unification of Weighted and Unweighted Particle Filters

 \end{example}

-\section{APPLICATIONS}
+\section{Applications}

-\subsection{Compensating for Gain Approximation with Weight Dynamics}
+\subsection{Compensating for gain approximation with weight dynamics}

-The gain function $K$ in the FPF is a solution to equation \cref{eq:FPF_K}, which is fixed, i.e. it only depends on the model.
-In the unifying theorem, however, the function $k$, which has a similar role as $K$, is a solution to the equation \cref{eq:PDE_dY}, which now has a term $\varepsilon$ which can be chosen freely.
+The gain function $K$ in the FPF is a solution to \cref{eq:FPF_K}, which is fixed; i.e., it only depends on the model.
+In the unifying theorem, however, the function $k$, which has a role similar to that of $K$, is a solution to \cref{eq:PDE_dY}, which now has a term $\varepsilon$ which can be chosen freely.
 Observe that $\frac{\partial}{\partial x} \big( (k-K) p \big) = \varepsilon p,$ which means that any deviation of $k$ from $K$ in the particle dynamics is compensated by $\varepsilon$ from the weight dynamics such that the particle system can eventually target the filtering distribution.
 Recall from condition \cref{eq:zero-mean} that the mean of $\varepsilon$ is zero under the filtering distribution.
-The variance of $\varepsilon$ under the filtering distribution can serve as an “error”, measuring the difference between $k$ and $K$.
+The variance of $\varepsilon$ under the filtering distribution can serve as an “error,” measuring the difference between $k$ and $K$.
 Moreover, smaller values of $\varepsilon$ are preferable because to keep the weights close to unity, the coefficients in the weight dynamics, including $\varepsilon$, should remain as close to zero as possible.

-There are now two approaches to exploiting this freedom in \cref{eq:PDE_dY}: 1) to first set $\varepsilon$ and then solve the equation for $k$, 2) to set $k$ and find $\varepsilon$ afterwards.
-In 1), the presence of $\varepsilon$ allows us to modify the equation to some extent which might help us to use a simpler gain estimation method and compensate for it by an appropriate weight dynamics.
+There are now two approaches to exploiting this freedom in \cref{eq:PDE_dY}: (1) to first set $\varepsilon$ and then solve the equation for $k$, and (2) to set $k$ and find $\varepsilon$ afterwards.
+In (1), the presence of $\varepsilon$ allows us to modify the equation to some extent, which might help us to use a simpler gain estimation method and compensate for it by an appropriate weight dynamics.
 It will be for future research to explore this possibility.
-In 2), which we explore in more detail, instead of setting $k$ explicitly, we may restrict ourselves to a specific class of functions denoted by $\mathcal{K}$ and pose the following variational problem:
+In (2), which we explore in more detail, instead of setting $k$ explicitly, we may restrict ourselves to a specific class of functions denoted by $\mathcal{K}$ and pose the following variational problem: